Blogs

 Why Should You Care About Customer Service in Collections

-In a recent study by Lexop, 71% of customers have considered switching to the competition as a result of poor experience in collections.
+In a study by Lexop, 71% of customers have considered switching to the competition as a result of poor experience in collections.
 Whereas according to Experian, one in three would pay more promptly if the experience were better.

 Bridgeforce estimates the cost of acquiring customers to be five to 25 times the cost of retention.
 So, a poor collections experience that causes your customers to lose faith in your brand can be very costly to your business.